Listen now: 🔊 Why I'm running for Congress in my home district, NY-12

 My parents came here from India in the 70’s and hustled hard, earning my brother and me the unique experience of living through most income brackets.

 When we were little, we spent our summers stocking vending machines and screwing on doorknobs in the motels my family owned, operated, and lived in.
 Hospitality was in our blood, and as the business grew, my parents always managed to build a bigger table to share what they had, and to support others in their community.
-Today, I’m proud to say I’ve played an active role in growing our hospitality businesses across 14 states, creating thousands of jobs for really awesome people.
+Today, I’m proud to say I’ve played an active role in growing our businesses across 14 states, creating thousands of jobs for really awesome people.
 Extended family, really.

 But that drive isn’t limited to business.